rcrtss/rcrtss.github.io/_projects/7_multi_agent_roundtable.md

 7. The **Notary Agent** summarizes the consensus: a structured recommendation balancing cost, scalability, and risk.
 8. The King reads the report in the **Royal Dashboard**, reviews confidence metrics, and makes an informed decision.

-Camelot thus provides structured, multi-perspective reasoning that is explainable, auditable, and ready for real-world decision-making.
+*Gawain* thus provides structured, multi-perspective reasoning that is explainable, auditable, and ready for real-world decision-making.

 ---